Oil Tank Replacement Services

 - Access to Current Tank – based on interior or exterior location, such as crawl space, finished or unfinished basement, garage, etc.

 - Amount of piping needed – based on the tank’s proximity to your furnace, and to the outside of your home for tanks located in basements, or the inside of your home for tanks located outdoors.
-The two types of pipe to be replaced are the fill and vent pipe (which connects to the outside), and the fuel oil line (or fuel oil pipe) that feeds oil to your furnace.
+Two pipe use types to be replaced are the fill and vent pipe (which connects to the outside), and the fuel oil line (or fuel oil pipe) that feeds oil to your furnace.
 The tank, fuel line, and valves must also be brought up to current code standards based on regulatory requirements in NH and MA.

 Other Required Costs for Aboveground Tank Replacement